 • Increase your deductible to lower your premium.
 This is only a good idea if you can afford to pay the increased deductible if needed.

 • Shop around.
-It is easy to get with one company and never reevaluate, but it is wise to periodically shop around to ensure you’re getting the best rate.
+It is easy to get with one company and never re-evaluate, but it’s advisable periodically shop around to ensure you’re getting the best rate.

 • Consider a usage-based plan.
-This can be a good option for people who infrequently drive for a low amount of miles and want to save money on car insurance.
-A usage-based plan is also great for people who want rewards for good driving habits.
+This can be a good option for people who infrequently drive and maintain low mileage and want to save money on car insurance.
+A usage-based plan is also great for with good driving habits.

 • Go for the minimums.
 Though this approach is highly discouraged in most circumstances, there may be times when lowering coverage to your state’s required minimum liability is your best option.
 It is essential to remember that liability insurance does not cover your own injuries or damage to your property, which can lead to significant financial hardship.
 Be sure to speak with your insurance agent about other ways you may be able to save money and keep comprehensive and collision coverage, too.